boniyeamincse/netsec-monitoring-stack/INSTALL.md

 *   **Permission denied when running `init.sh`:** If you get a permission denied error, make sure the script is executable: `chmod +x scripts/init.sh`
 *   **Ports are already in use:** If you have other services running on the same ports, you can change the ports in the `.env` file before running the setup script.

+👥 Team Practices

+Use Git branching model: main (stable) / dev (work in progress).

+All changes go through Pull Requests with at least one reviewer.

+Keep secrets out of git (env/*.env).

+Run make lint before committing to validate YAML/Markdown.